gurdulicluka/gurdulicluka/README.md

-<h2>Hey everyone!
-I am Luka</h2>
+## Hey everyone!
+I am Luka

 [![Linkedin Badge](https://img.shields.io/badge/-lukagurdulic-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gurdulic96/)](https://www.linkedin.com/in/gurdulic96/)
 [![Gmail Badge](https://img.shields.io/badge/-gurdulicluka@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:gurdulicluka@gmail.com)](mailto:gurdulicluka@gmail.com)

-### About me
+### 👨‍💻 About me

-I'm a self taught frontend developer from Croatia, who is currently looking for work and participation in open source projects.
+I'm a self taught frontend developer based in Croatia and is currently looking for work and participation in open source projects.
 I mainly code in `React.js` / `Next.js`.
-Always eager to learn and create new, awesome things.
+Always eager to learn and create new awesome things.<br><br>
+My journey as a developer started in 2019 when I started dabbling with some `Python` and backend which to me got boring quite fast, so I began looking elsewhere.
+Long story short, I pivoted to web development and feel in love with the creative side of it.
+Somewhere in between logic and creativity is a place where I feel most happy.

+---

 ### 🛠️ Languages and Tools :